*** Updated 2023***

 Saga Dawa Festival day at Tarboche is fixed by our tibetan lunar calendar.

 This are the dates for the upcoming years:

 Year 2026: Saga Dawa 2026 is celebrated on May 31st.
 Tour dates: May 21st – June 7th.

-Price varies accoring to the number of people in your group, category of hotel, transportation and other services you request.
+Price varies according to the number of people in your group, category of hotel, transportation and other services you request.
 Please contact us with these important details first.

-Consulte salidas especiales al Monte Kaikash con el único español residente en Tíbet.
+Consulte salidas especiales al Monte Kailash con el único español residente en Tíbet.